Am0031/readme-generator/README.md

 git clone https://github.com/Am0031/readme-generator.git
 ```

-Then going into the new repository and installing the required packages:
+Go into the new repository and install the required packages:

 ```
 cd readme-generator